 A houseboat is a large RV that runs on water instead of the highway.
 You move in, set up housekeeping and use the houseboat to get around.
-A houseboat vacation is relaxing, with little to do all day but swim, cruise around exploring lake’s, picnic on a n island, read, play games or take a nap.
-I’s a nice change of pace if you want to slow down for a while.
+A houseboat vacation is relaxing, with little to do all day but swim, cruise around exploring lakes, picnic on an island, read, play games or take a nap.
+I’m a nice change of pace if you want to slow down for a while.

 Sometimes you can find restaurants at marinas around the lake, but it’s more fun to eat on the boat.
 Plan simple meals that everyone can help prepare, or make them ahead at home and freeze them.
 Bring ready-to-bake cookies or a cake mix, especially in cooler weather.

 Know what’s provided.
 You probably won’t need to bring your flyswatter or toilet paper, but you will need to bring your own bedding.
 Don’t make any assumptions.
 Ask if you have any questions about what the rental company does and does not provide, ask.